 As soon as the initial excitement of a new job starts to subside, new graduates face the daunting question: how to pay off that huge shadow of student loan debt haunting them.
 With an Income Share Agreement, students don’t have to worry about paying back a principle or mounting interest.
 However, that then begs the question: How do I fully pay back my ISA?

-By far the biggest differentiating factor between ISAs and traditional loans, other than the protections built-in, are the way they’re satisfied.
+By far the biggest differentiating factor between ISAs and traditional student loans, other than the protections built-in, is the way they’re satisfied.

-With loans, you have a principal, the borrowed amount, and interest.
+With federal loans, you have a principal, the borrowed amount, and an interest rate.
 You pay back the amount of the principal plus any interest you accrue while paying it back.
 ISAs work differently which leads to the most common question most people new to ISAs have:

 “How do I pay back my ISA?”

 Well, it's a bit different.
 With an ISA, you’re not exactly “paying something back”.
-There is no principle or interest with an ISA.
+There is no principle or interest with an ISA program.
 If you read our quick and easy guide to ISAs, you’ll know: